yinglianliu/SoundReactiveRecordPlayer/README.md

 # SoundReactiveRecordPlayer
- Final project for class MTEC2250-Fabrication for Physical Computing
+ Final project for class MTEC2250-Fabrication for Physical Computing.